from Paradise Lost (IV.222-44)(1667)

 - La Belle Dame sans Merci

-- Lear on the Heath (from King Lear III.ii.1-9)
+- Lear on the Heath (King Lear III.ii.1-9)

 - Mowing